 Information about changes to council services as a result of coronavirus

-The FAIRTRADE mark, which you can now find on over 2,000 products in the UK (from coffee and tea to flowers and gold), is an international guarantee that the producers have been paid a fair price, received a social premium to fund developments in their community and helped to produce crops with greater respect for the environment.
+The FAIRTRADE mark, which you can now find on over 6,000 products in the UK (from coffee and tea to flowers and gold), is an international guarantee that the producers have been paid a fair price, received a social premium to fund developments in their community and helped to produce crops with greater respect for the environment.
 Fairtrade companies work in partnership with the producers and help them to negotiate better conditions.

 Portsmouth achieved recognition as a Fairtrade City in March 2004.
-This meant that we had to prove that sufficient shops, cafes, restaurants and local groups used Fairtrade products, that we supported the idea and that we had an effective publicity strategy.
+This meant that we had to prove that sufficient shops, cafes, restaurants and local groups used Fairtrade products, that we supported the idea, and that we had an effective publicity strategy.
 This status is renewed every two years.
 We have recently achieved Fairtrade City status until 2021, following a renewed motion of support from the full Council.

-They have encouraged retailers to buy commodities direct from the producer, at a fair price, which allows the producers to pay their employees a fair wage, thus providing a better standard of living for the producers and their employees.
+They have encouraged retailers to buy commodities directly from the producer at a fair price.
+This allows the producers to pay their employees a fair wage, thus providing a better standard of living for the producers and their employees.

 Portsmouth Fairtrade Forum

-The Portsmouth Fairtrade Forum meets at the Civic Offices and in Guildhall Square each month.
+The Portsmouth Fairtrade Forum meets at the Civic Offices each month.
 Together with us they helped achieved Fairtrade City status for the city.
 They organise a range of events to promote Fairtrade locally, especially during Fairtrade Fortnight from late February each year.
 They also work with local businesses, schools and education groups.
-Each year, they produce an annual listing of local businesses who have Fairtrade status by selling or serving at least two Fairtrade products.